Seams – How to Sew a Plain and Open Seam

 Seams - How to Sew a Plain and Open Seam

-Step 1: Thread your Sewing Machine.
+Step 1: Thread your Sewing Machine

 Seams - How to Sew a Plain and Open Seam

 Step 2.
-Change the Settings
+Change the Sewing Machine Settings

 Seams - How to Sew a Plain and Open Seam

 Step 3.
-Assemble Fabric to Sew
+Assemble the Fabric to Sew

 Place two pieces of fabric together with the right sides facing each other.